tryashtar/naive-music-updater/wiki/config.md

 ## Configuration
-All songs start with "blank" or "ignore" metadata.
+All songs start with empty metadata.
 This means the program will not make any changes to the song.
 Metadata is applied according to rules in `config.yaml` files.
 These files apply to any song they share a folder with, including subfolders.

 For example, if you have a `config.yaml` file in the root of your library, those rules apply to every song in your entire library.
 If you have a `config.yaml` file in the C418 folder, those rules only apply to songs in that folder, and can override the root library rules.

-Here are the options that can be included in a `config.yaml` file:
+Here are the options that can be included in a `config.yaml` file.
+Anytime a [strategy](strategies.md) is mentioned, you can also use the name of a strategy defined in [`library.yaml`](library.md)'s `named_strategies` option.

 **`songs`**
-The value for this is a [strategy](strategies.md).
-If you use a string, it will use the strategy defined in [`library.yaml`](library.md) with that name.
-This strategy applies to all relevant songs unconditionally.
+The value for this is a strategy.
+The strategy applies to all songs in this and deeper folders unconditionally.

 For example:
 ```yaml